Master of Pharmacy

-The Master of Pharmacy is a postgraduate degree in pharmacy, awarded upon the completion of postgraduate coursework or an integrated undergraduate-postgraduate curriculum.
-Typically, this program lasts for four to five years.
+The Master of Pharmacy (MPharm) can be awarded as a traditional postgraduate degree upon completing postgraduate coursework.
+However, in the UK, it is structured as a four-year integrated undergraduate master's program—though both pathways serve as the professional equivalent to a standard Bachelor of Pharmacy (BPharm) for entry into practice.

 Australia

 In 2004, the University of Newcastle introduced a two-year postgraduate MPharm coursework program as an alternative pathway for graduates with a bachelor's degree in any science or medical science that meets the required prerequisites to qualify for registration as pharmacists.
 The MPharm degree serves as an entry-level qualification rather than an advanced degree for practicing pharmacists.
 Following the launch of the MPharm program at the University of Newcastle, other universities across Australia also began offering similar coursework programs.
 Currently, both the BPharm and MPharm degrees are accepted for registration as practicing pharmacists.

 Refer to the list of pharmacy schools in Australia for institutions offering the MPharm degree.

 Finland

 In Finland, "proviisori" is an academic degree awarded upon completion of the postgraduate program in pharmacy, equivalent to the English term "Master of Pharmacy".
 Holding a "proviisori" degree is a professional prerequisite for pharmacists.
 Pharmacy education in Finland is offered at the University of Helsinki and the University of Eastern Finland.